Animal Corner

 When the immature plumage becomes badly worn, the pale areas become almost white.

-The Galapagos Hawk survives almost entirely on giant centipedes, locusts, small lava lizards, snakes and rodents.
+The Galapagos Hawk survives almost entirely on a carnivorous diet including giant centipedes, locusts, small lava lizards, snakes and rodents.
 It takes young marine iguanas rather commonly.
 It also catches young land iguanas, hatchling tortoises and probably also hatchling sea turtles.
 It has been seen to remain near nesting Fork-tailed Gulls and probably takes young and perhaps eggs of these and other birds, as well as poultry.

 The Galapagos Hawks are very noisy birds and make almost screaming sounds when air-born.
 During mating season they tend to make a much softer ‘kilp kilp kilp’ sound.